Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 This action is otherwise identical to the cast a spell action described under Standard Actions.

+### Casting a Metamagic Spell
-**Casting a Metamagic Spell:** Sorcerers and bards must take more time to cast a metamagic spell (one enhanced by a metamagic feat) than a regular spell.
+Sorcerers and bards must take more time to cast a metamagic spell (one enhanced by a metamagic feat) than a regular spell.
 If a spell's normal casting time is 1 standard action, casting a metamagic version of the spell is a full-round action for a